Hyperline/hyperline/README.md

 ],
 ```

+## Styling the line

+We implemented the same mechanism for styling/creating css classes that Hyper uses.
+This will allow you to create custom HyperLine themes the same way you would create a Hyper css theme.

 ## Contributing

 Feel free to contribute to HyperLine by [requesting a feature](https://github.com/hyperline/hyperline/issues/new), [submitting a bug](https://github.com/hyperline/hyperline/issues/new) or contributing code.